 Id. at 139.
 Here, the Applicants have demonstrated that, absent the variance, they would be denied a use of the Property that would be both significant and reasonable.
-Specifically, The Property is constrained by the Critical Area Buffer, tidal wetlands, and hydric soils, and the Applicants seek a variance to construct an attached garage.
+Specifically, the Subject Property is constrained by the Critical Area Buffer due to the tidal waters of the Patuxent River and contiguous hydric and highly erodible soils.